Need Help?

 How This Connects to Credential Evaluation and RFE Support

 In many employment-based petitions, expert opinion letters work alongside credential evaluation reports.
+If you are also comparing evaluators, this guide on which credential evaluation is best for USCIS can help you choose the right documentation strategy.

 Credential evaluation typically addresses: